CUBRID/cubrid-manual/en/sql/jsp.rst

 *   Checks the SQL type of the Java stored function/procedure.

 *   Passes the value returned by Java to the database with only the type converted if necessary, ignoring the number of digits defined during creating the Java stored function/procedure.
-In principle, the user manipulates directly the data which is passed to the database.
+In principle, the user should directly manipulates the data which is passed to the database.

 Take a look at the following **typestring** () Java stored function.